hasura/ndc-rest/README.md

       httpStatus: [429, 500, 502, 503]
 ```

+### JSON Patch

+You can add JSON patches to extend API documentation files.
+REST connector supports `merge` and `json6902` strategies.
+JSON patches can be applied before or after the conversion from OpenAPI to REST schema configuration.
+It will be useful if you need to extend or fix some fields in the API documentation such as server URL.

+See [the example](./ndc-rest-schema/command/testdata/patch) for more context.

 ## Distributed execution

 Imagine that your backend have many server replications, or multiple applications with different credentials.
 You want to: